CoreBytesInc/perplexity-ai-assistant/README.md

 ## Privacy & Security

 This extension processes code and queries through Perplexity AI's secure API.
 Your code privacy is our priority, and all communications are handled with industry-standard security measures.

-## Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.

 ## Support